cap-js/docs/guides/databases-postgres.md

 ### Configure Connection Data {.impl .java}

-Next, you need to [configure the connection data](../java/persistence-services#postgres-connection) of your PostgreSQL database in the _application.yaml_.
-Here this is done in a decicated `postgres` profile:
+Next, you need to [configure the connection data](../java/persistence-services#postgres-connection) of your PostgreSQL database in the _application.yaml_ file.
+Here, this is done in a decicated `postgres` profile:

 ```yaml
 ---